mattjm/nhsound/README.md

 ## Starting Position

-All other procedures assume the board began in the state described here:
+All other procedures except the short version of _Playing music from the PC_ assume the board is in the state described here:

 1. The two small black __GAIN__ knobs at the top left of the board are turned __fully CCW__
 1. All __LEVEL__ (white) knobs are turned __fully CCW__